-Heavy benching builds a big chest—that’s a saying you commonly hear around the gym.
-Pressing movements should form the backbone of your chest routine, and the bench press done on the flat bench is without question the king.
+Heavy lifting builds a big chest—that’s a saying you commonly hear around the gym.
+Pressing movements should form the backbone of your chest routine, and the bench press done on the flat bench is without question the number one chest exercise out there.
 While there’s no doubt that starting off with the bench press in your workout will result in making excellent gains, that still doesn’t mean you should rely on it exclusively.
-In fact, decline presses emphasize the lower chest region, and incline presses the upper chest, so not only should you be including these two presses at different angles in your workout, on occasion you should be doing them first when your muscles are fresh.
+In fact, decline presses emphasize the lower chest region, and incline presses builds the upper chest.

 The two movements are remarkably similar, but dumbbells require better coordination, because each side is working independently.
 This ultimately offers a slightly greater range of motion and for some bodybuilders with shoulder problems, provide less stress.

 You should be including these two exercises in your chest workout routine but also adding chest exercises that forces your muscles to work from different angles.
 To prevent the dreaded progress plateau on occasion you should be doing various chest exercises at the beginning of your workout when your muscles are fresh.
 You can also substitute dumbbells for the barbell version and vice versa.

 Throw in flye movements, cable crossovers, and/or pec-deck flyes at the end of your workout.
 These are isolation exercises, good for targeting the chest but won’t force you to go too heavy unless, with good form, you’re really looking to pack on the size with heavy weights.